menu

 Demographics

-The overall education level of North Manchester is somewhat higher than in the average US city of 21.84%: 26.76% of adults 25 and older in the town have at least a bachelor's degree.
+The population of North Manchester overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in North Manchester, 23.16% have at least a bachelor's degree.

-The per capita income in North Manchester in 2022 was $30,705, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $122,820 for a family of four.
+The per capita income in North Manchester in 2022 was $30,668, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $122,672 for a family of four.
 However, North Manchester contains both very wealthy and poor people as well.

 The most common language spoken in North Manchester is English.
 Other important languages spoken here include Spanish and Italian.